 (Waze’s Where to Keyword: Bangunan Pendaftaran Hikers Bukit Bonggol)

-Kinasaraban Trail is about 3KM (1.86 Mile) one way, which takes about 2 hours.
+Kinasaraban Trail is about 3KM (1.86 miles) one way, which takes about 2 hours.
 Though longer than Mandap Trail, it is not as steep.
-In short, it’s more relax than Mandap and shorter than Pirasan.
+In short, it’s more relaxed than Mandap and shorter than Pirasan.

 Video walk-through below (in Malay language):